serialc/AdventOfCode/README.md

 * Day 12: Bind bending at first - recursion usually is.
 * Day 13: Bug in input I believe - asymmetric fold.
 * Day 14: Required alternative thinking, flipping the task backwards.
 Building a dict of all possibilities back up.
 Then selecting the appropriate items.
 Also, I need to be more careful when using lists as they pass by reference and not value.
+* Day 16: Quite a nice recursive calculator.
+Too much reading to figure out the requirements.

 #### Tricky problems

 * Day 08: A grind, but not as hard as Day 14.
 * Day 14: Need to carefully work the problem out from the reverse direction.
+* Day 15: Careful, your path doesn't go only down and right.

 ### Tags
 Concepts used or required to solve the challenges: